ns-r/ns-links/content/bmt/cqb.md

 ## Duration
 The CQB (close quarter battle) lasts 2 days, 1 night.

-## The activity
-Basic room clearing in a simulated urban environment.
-Camo cream is required.

 ## Tips
 - When it's time to sleep, lay out your ground sheet immediately to get more space.
 Remember that if you're too close to a wall or corner, there's a chance of seeing more bugs.